aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/svgsaveoptions/_index.md

 ```

 Creates the options for saving svg file.

+**Remarks**

 NOTE: This constructor is now obsolete.
 Instead, please use SvgSaveOptions() constructor.
 This property will be removed 12 months later since August 2022.
 Aspose apologizes for any inconvenience you may have experienced.

 **Parameters:**
 | Parameter | Type | Description |